Unilateral regulation breaks regularity of Turing patterns

 \section{Abstract}

-We consider a classical reaction-diffusion system undergoing Turing instability and augment it by an additional unilateral source term.
+We consider a reaction-diffusion system undergoing Turing instability and augment it by an additional unilateral source term.
 We investigate its influence on the Turing instability and on the character of resulting patterns.
-The nonsmooth positively homogeneous unilateral term $\tau v^-$ has favourable properties in spite of the fact that the standard linear stability analysis cannot be performed.
+The nonsmooth positively homogeneous unilateral term $\tau v^-$ has favourable properties, but the standard linear stability analysis cannot be performed.
 We illustrate the importance of the nonsmoothness by a numerical case study, which shows that the Turing instability can considerably change if we replace this term by its arbitrarily precise smooth approximation.
-However, the nonsmooth unilateral term and all its approximations yield qualitatively same patterns although not necessarily developing from arbitrarily small disturbances of the spatially homogeneous steady state.
-Further, we show that inserting the unilateral source into a classical system breaks the approximate symmetry and regularity of the classical patterns and yields asymmetric and irregular patterns.
+However, the nonsmooth unilateral term and all its approximations yield qualitatively similar patterns although not necessarily developing from small disturbances of the spatially homogeneous steady state.
+Further, we show that the unilateral source breaks the approximate symmetry and regularity of the classical patterns and yields asymmetric and irregular patterns.
 Moreover, a given system with a unilateral source produces spatial patterns even for diffusion parameters with ratios closer to 1 than the same system without any unilateral term.
-Biologically, these findings can contribute to the understanding of symmetry breaking during morphogenesis.